Pages from the book, "The Philosophy and Science of Health"--Dr.

 of the body to metabolise fats and oils properly.
 This failure results

-to metabolise carbohydrates.
-Unfortunately, much medical insight into
+metabolise carbohydrates.
+Unfortunately, much medical insight into this

 legacy.